16 — The Never-Ending Forge

 Overnight rounds 1–3 (posts 10, 14, 15, 16) ran across a single day.
 AI stats reflect the full session.

-Three overnight waves, one coherent game.
+Three waves, one game.
 The engine was always there.
 It just needed to be told what it was.

 Back to README